What is Cash Out in betting

 This option is generally used in two cases.
 When your bet wins and when the bet loses.

 If your bet is about to win, your bookie proposes you an amount less than the original profit.
-This makes your bet secure, as whatever happens next to the game, your winnings are guaranteed.
+This makes your bet secure, as whatever happens next to the game, your winnings are a guarantee.

-If your bet is about to lose, the bookmaker offers you an amount less than the original stake.
-This is giving you the chance not to lose all your money, if your final prediction is not confirmed.
+If your bet is about to lose, the bookmaker offers you a cash-out amount less than the original stake.
+This is giving you the chance not to lose all your money if your final prediction is not confirmed.

-The Cash Out option is available from the time you placed the bet and is used in most cases during live betting.
+The cash out is available from the time you placed the bet and used in most cases during live betting.

 Let's look at an example to make it more understandable.